averbraeck/gscg-design/doc/4-architecture/components.md

 ![](diagrams/gscg-architecture.png)

 All roles as identified in the use cases interact with the applications through a web page.
 On the server, several applications (e.g., servlets) are running for the different roles.
 All data is persisted in one or more databases.
 Three different data sets are identified:

-.
+- GSCG data with the organizational details and users per organization
-- GSCG data with the organizational details, users, and game designs and game settings per organization
+- Game design data with game definitions and game settings
 - Game state data with the persisted game so it can be restarted at a later date or after a crash.
 - Game play data for game data analytics (potentially through an external service such as gamedata.nl).